DIY Budget Floating Acrylic Frames

 For a while now, I’ve been holding off on posting about our master bedroom because of two things: the curtains are too short so I need to sew a strip on the bottom of each one and… I didn’t know what to do with the wall above the bed.
 I’m still dragging my feet with the curtains (sewing’s haaaarrrrdddd), but… I worship the new-and-improved wall over the bed.
-I found those amazing vintage maps online at Cartographer’s Union.
+I found those amazing vintage map prints and was so happy to hang them up!

 Floating Acrylic Frames on the Cheap

-I was sent four maps for the master bedroom: Washington, Providence, Brooklyn, and New York… four cities of importance to us!
+I grabbed four maps for the master bedroom: Washington, Providence, Brooklyn, and New York… four cities of importance to us!
 I didn’t want a solid frame to take away from the beauty of these maps so… I decided to take another stab at floating acrylic frames.
 On a budget.

 Materials for Floating Frame